London 2012 security guards told to smile

 The London Olympic organising committee (LOCOG) was forced to renegotiate its contract with G4S at the end of last year after the committee more than doubled the number of people needed from an early estimate of 10,000 to 23,700.

-The cost went up from 86 million pounds to 284 million pounds, leading to criticism in a UK parliamentary spending watchdog report.
+The cost went up from 86 million pounds ($135.15 million) to 284 million pounds, leading to criticism in a UK parliamentary spending watchdog report.

 (Reporting by Avril Ormsby, editing by Mark Meadows)